croservices/cro/web-frontend/README.md

 # cro web frontend

-The `cro web` frontend is a React.js/Redux.js application, bundled into a single JavaScript using browserify.
+The `cro web` frontend is a React.js/Redux.js application, bundled into a single JavaScript file using webpack.
 It is written in ES6, with babel being used to translate it into the JavaScript browsers more widely support.
 The generated bundle is committed into `../resources/`, so that `cro` users do not need to install a JavaScript build toolchain in order to use `cro`; only